rives-io/cartridge-freedoom/README.md

 ## How to build rootfs

 In case you want to patch sources inside `fbdoom`, you will need to rebuild it and its rootfs.

+Check if you have the following requirements:
+- `riscv64-linux-gnu-gcc` toolchain available in your path
+- [https://github.com/cartesi/genext2fs](genext2fs) installed and available in your path, must be this custom version
-Check if you have the `riscv64-cartesi-linux-gnu-gcc` toolchain available in your path first, and docker installed with RISC-V QEMU support.
+- Docker installed with RISC-V QEMU support.

 Then run `make rootfs.ext2`.

 ## Editing source code